TamerBerksu/AI-Overview-Purger/README.md

 - When Google changes its DOM structure, code will have to be updated
 - Correction of searches (did you mean ...) gets deleted with AI Overview, will have to look into this in the future
 - The majority of the code for the toggle (CSS and HTML) was taken from: https://uiverse.io/RaspberryBee/calm-deer-81*/
-- Inspiration and certain parts of code (specified in content.js )
+- Inspiration and certain parts of code (specified in `content.js`) was taken from: https://github.com/zbarnz/Google_AI_Overviews_Blocker.git

 ## License